pomerium/pomerium/docs/docs/glossary.md

 Commonly shortened to **JSON**, [JavaScript object notation](https://en.wikipedia.org/wiki/JSON) is a common format used to represent and share structured sets of data as arrays of key-value pairs.

 ### JSON Web Key Sets
 Usually abbreviate as **JWKS**, this is a [JSON]-formatted set of one or more keys provided by a trusted issuer and used by service to verify [JWTs] provided by a client.
+Formatting is defined by the [JSON Web Key RFC](https://datatracker.ietf.org/doc/html/rfc7517).

 ### JSON Web Token
 Often referred to as **JWTs**, a JSON web token is a [JSON]-formatted string provided to a user by an [identity provider], which validates the user's identity to subsequent services (such as an [identity-aware-proxy]).
+JWTs are formatted according to the [JSON Web Token RFC](https://datatracker.ietf.org/doc/html/rfc7519)

 ### Namespace
 "Namespaces" is an over-saturated term, having different meanings in different contexts.
 [Pomerium Enterprise][pom-namespace] uses Namespaces to provide separation of access and control to [routes].
 Kubernetes uses their [namespaces][k8s-namespace] to isolate groups of resources within a cluster.

 ### Perimeter
 The term "Perimeter" in the context of Pomerium and general networking usually refers to your internal network, and common tools like firewalls used to restrict access to it.
-Historically, most security models used the perimeter as the main layer of protection to a network system.
+[Historically](/docs/background.md#history), most security models used the perimeter as the main layer of protection to a network system.
 The principles of [zero trust] assume that the perimeter can be (and likely is) compromised, and require security between each connection, including those between internal services.

 ### Policy
 Pomerium allows administrators to define authorization policies dictating what combination of users, groups, devices, etc, have access to protected services.
 Open-source Pomerium defines a unique policy to every [route], while Pomerium Enterprise can define reusable policies at the global and [namespace] level.

 ### Route
 Specific to Pomerium, a route is a defined path from outside the network (via a public domain) to an internal service.
 Routes can be defined in the [configuration](/reference/readme.md#routes) for open-source Pomerium or the [Pomerium Enterprise Console][pom-routes].

+### Single Sign-On
+Single Sign-On (**SSO**) is the most frequently asked for requirement by enterprise organizations looking to adopt new SaaS applications.
+SSO enables authentication via an organization’s [identity provider], such as [Google Workspace](/docs/identity-providers/google.md) or [Okta](/docs/identity-providers/okta.md), as opposed to users or IT admins managing hundreds, if not thousands, of usernames and passwords.

 ## Networking